MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ### Task 3: Enable Microsoft Defender for Cloud

-In this task, you will enable and configure Microsoft Defender for Cloud.
+In this task, you'll enable and configure Microsoft Defender for Cloud.

 1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.